MP Web API Documentation

 Work Orders- GET

-API returns an array of JSON objects describing work orders and their details from MPW via a GET request to the following endpoint:
+The /work_orders API returns an array of JSON objects describing work orders and their details from MP via a GET request to the following endpoint:

 https://www.mtcproweb.com/api/v1/mpw/work_orders